ChrisMcPherson/mids-205-weather-assistant/weatherEvaluator_Spark_Attempt/README.txt

 This code was used during the planning phase of our project to evaluate whether to use Spark-Streaming or Storm for stream processing.
+It is kept here for project evaluation as proof of the extent of our planning efforts.